Rahulprajapati200/Angular-and-java-projects/README.md

 # Angular-and-java-projects
+There are two project-
-In this project, we complete the JWT token lifecycle using Angular and Java.
+In First project, we complete the JWT token lifecycle using Angular and Java.
+In second project, we cover all the CRUD operations using Angular and Java.